HistoryThis section has been translated automatically.

 In addition to autotaxin and its cleavage product lysophosphatidic acid, endogenous opioids play a role, since a reduced hepatobiliary excretion probably leads to an accumulation of these substances.
 This could play a role in the action of u-opioid receptor antagonists (e.g. naltrexone) (Ständer S 2018).

 It is not uncommon (about 25%) for years of pre-existing pruritus to occur even before the hepatic disease was diagnosed.

 Clinical featuresThis section has been translated automatically.

-It is not uncommon for cholestatic pruritus to begin as a localized itching on the soles of the feet or palms of the hands or in other places (arms and legs).
-In the course of time, generalized pruritus often develops.
-Genitoanal pruritus is rather rare.
+It is not uncommon for cholestatic pruritus to begin as localized itching on the soles of the feet or palms of the hands or other sites (arms and legs).
+Over time, frequent development of generalized pruritus.
+Genitoanal pruritus is uncommon.

-The itching is perceived as "pure" itching only in a smaller proportion of patients; more frequent are mixed sensations such as burning or pricking.
-Triggers are tight-fitting clothing, sweating or stress.
-Aquagenic triggering (showering, bathing) is rare.
-Mostly the itching occurs during the whole day; about 25% of the patients notice an increase or even the exclusive occurrence in the evening or at night.
+The pruritus is experienced as "pure" itching in only a smaller proportion of patients; mixed sensations such as burning or stinging are more common.
+Triggers include tight-fitting clothing, sweating, or stress.
+Rare is aquagenic triggering (showering, bathing).
+In most cases, itching occurs throughout the day; about 25% of patients notice an intensification or even the exclusive occurrence in the evening or at night.

 Internal therapyThis section has been translated automatically.

 Therapy primarily depends on the treatment of the underlying diseases (DD: intrahepatic (K71.0) and extrahepatic cholestasis (K83.1)).

 Cholestyramine (anion expander): Results are interpreted very differently.